Neil-Cardoz/Badminton-Docker-App/README.md

 SELECT *,
        ROUND(100.0 * wins / (wins + losses), 2) AS win_percent
 FROM player_stats;"

 4. Change the password of mysql to your password
+5. Create your cloudflare tunnel
+6. Change the domain name
-5. Run the docker container
+7. Run the docker container